ecency/awesome-hive/README.md

 ### Projects Summary

 - [Hive Projects](https://hiveprojects.io/) - A collection of cool projects built with or for Hive, ([code](https://github.com/wise-team/hiveprojects.io)).
+- [Hive Dapps](https://hivedapps.com) - Decentralised App stats on Hive.

 ---

-If you have any question about this opinionated list, please contact [@good-karma](https://hive.blog/@good-karma) on Hive or open an issue on GitHub.
+If you have any question about this opinionated list, please contact [@good-karma](https://ecency.com/@good-karma) on Hive or open an issue on GitHub.